peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 # Express and Knex

 In this assignment, you'll build a RESTful, database-driven HTTP server, using Express and Knex, to manage your migrated and seeded database.

+## Authors

 Your server will handle the following HTTP requests and send the appropriate HTTP response.

 **NOTE:** The information in both the request body and the response body use the `application/json` content type.